ncatlab/nlab-content/pages/5/5/2/0/255/content.md

   }
 $$

-Here the middle vertical morphism is the nominal image under $tr^\ast$ of the free modale on the right, but the squares on the left, which commute by assumption on $tr$, exhibit an isomorphism from the middle modale to the $\mathcal{E}$-free modale on the left.
+Here the middle vertical morphism is the nominal image under $tr^\ast$ of the free modale on the right, but the square on the left, which commutes by assumption on $tr$, exhibits an isomorphism from the middle modale to the $\mathcal{E}$-free modale on the left.